Fraud and conflict of interest prevention

 Conflict of interest prevention

-Likewise, EU-OSHA is committed to ensure the integrity of the decisions and information issued by the Agency and foster accountability in relation to its work and activities.
-For these reasons, management and prevention of conflict of interest play an important role.
+EU-OSHA is committed to ensure the integrity of the decisions and information issued by the Agency and foster accountability in relation to its work and activities.
+For these reasons, prevention and management of conflict of interest play an important role.

-In addition, in order to ensure transparency, the Executive Director and senior staff members’ declarations of interests and summary of CVs are also are publicly available.
+In addition, in order to ensure transparency, the Executive Director and senior staff members’ acceptances of declaration of absence of conflict of interests are also publicly available.